Wisieneu/timberman-bot/README.md

 ## Contribution
 Please feel free to submit an issue or pull request.
 I understand that I might have overlooked some stuff - OS specific and any other issues you might encounter are very welcome to sumbit.
 To develop, you will need Python and all the directories listed in requirements.txt

-#### Important
-This program was created only for automation learning purposes